thepraveen19/stock_sdk/README.md

 The project structure is organized as follows:

+postgres_stock_db/ contains files related to a PostgreSQL database for storing stock data.

 credentials.py: This file will store the login credentials like usernames, passwords, and other secrets.

 config.py: This file will store the API endpoint URLs.

-api/: This folder will contain the API-related code.
+api/: contains code related to the project's API, including defining API endpoints and an API client for accessing external services.
 __init__.py: This file is needed to treat api directory as a package. endpoints.py: This file will contain the code to connect with the API, fetch data and return it to the main program. api_client.py: This file will contain the code to make api calls

-analysis/: This folder will contain the code for analyzing the data.
+analysis/: contains code related to analyzing stock data, including various prediction algorithms.
 __init__.py: This file is needed to treat analysis directory as a package. analysis.py: This file will contain the code to analyze the data fetched from the API and create a new table with the analyzed data.